seisman/academic-homepage/content/home/about.md

 [[education.courses]]
   course = "PhD in Geophysics"
-  institution = "University of Science and Technology of China" year = "2012-now"
+  institution = "University of Science and Technology of China" year = "2018 (expected)"

 [[education.courses]]
   course = "BSc in Geophysics"
-  institution = "University of Science and Technology of China" year = "2008-2012"
+  institution = "University of Science and Technology of China" year = "2012"

 +++

-Dongdong Tian is a PhD student in Geophysics at University of Science and Technology of China.
+Dongdong Tian is a PhD Candidate in Geophysics at University of Science and Technology of China.
 His supervisor is Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).

-His research interests include the structure of the Earth's deep interior and numerical simulation of seismic wavefield propagation.
+His research interests include the structure of the Earth's deep interior and numerical simulations of seismic wavefield propagation.